 Dr. Lindsey Forbes, C. Psych

-Founder
+Psychologist - Founder

 I take a strengths-based, compassionate approach to my work with clients and am passionate about helping others to better understand who they really are, what they really need, and to ultimately live their best life, whatever that might look like.
 In the practice, I provide sport psychology services to athletes and teams to optimize performance, evidence-based programs to enhance health and support lifestyle change, as well as mindfulness-based interventions for stress reduction, eating, and physical activity.
 I also offer educational and career assessments for clients of all ages to help them gain insight into their strengths and needs, and a clearer path toward their optimal performance.

 I completed my PhD in Clinical Psychology at Western University in 2008 and my 1-year residency at London Health Sciences Centre.
-I am a Registered Clinical & Rehabilitation Psychologist with the College of Psychologists of Ontario (#4686) with competency to work with children, adolescents, families and adults.
+I am a Registered Clinical & Rehabilitation Psychologist with the College of Psychologists and Applied Behaviour Analysts of Ontario (CPBAO #4686) with competency to work with children, adolescents, families and adults.
 I have worked in private practice in London, Ontario since 2008 and established my own practice in 2011.
 Since then, I have gradually expanded the practice to include a team of caring, competent therapists and clinicians.
 I hold an Adjunct Faculty appointment in the Department of Psychology at Western University and provide training and supervision for graduate students in clinical psychology.
 I also supervise some Associates in the practice as they complete their registration requirements with CPO, or look to broaden their clinical services to new areas.

 Beyond work, I love Crossfit, long-distance running, and active, adventure travel (my idea of a “relaxing” vacation is to hike the 170Km Tour du Mont Blanc).
 These experiences ignited my passion for sport psychology and drove me to develop the performance enhancement services in the practice, to help athletes of all ages and levels get the very best out of themselves.
 I have had a daily meditation practice since 2018 and have experienced its transformative effects first-hand.
 This spurred me to complete a variety of continuing education certificates and professional training courses related to mindfulness and mindfulness-based interventions (e.g., MBSR, MB-Eat,MSC).